CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/plugins/overview.md

     ![Dependencies](./media/plugins/ae-plugin-07-01.webp)

-7. Once a plugin is added to CompuTec AppEngine, three additional tabs become available in the Plugin Details section: Companies, AE Instances, and Installation History.
+7. Once a plugin is added to CompuTec AppEngine, three additional tabs become available in the Plugin Details section: Companies, CompuTec AppEngine Instances, and Installation History.
 Navigate to the Installation tabs to access these options.

 8. Go to the "Companies" tab and select "Assigning to Company".
 Choose the company where the installation will be performed, then click "Accept".